nasa-gibs/onearth/doc/rpm_build.md

 can easily install Docker using [Docker Community Edition for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac).

 The onearth RPMs are built inside of a Docker container which manages all of the dependencies required in order to build the RPMs.
-It is expected that the container will be started from a Docker image that has the gibs-gdal RPMs installed already.
-The name of that image is set in the **docker/el7/gibs-gdal-image.txt** file.

 Once Docker is installed and running, the Enterprise Linux 7 RPMs can be built with: